 Young people’s social media experiences were nuanced and multifaceted, and were discussed within three interlinked mental health and wellbeing outcomes: social aspects, anxiety, and self-esteem.
 Emotional aspects cut across these three outcomes, within instances of ‘feeling good’ most often related to self-esteem or social connection, and ‘distress’ commonly intertwined with anxiety.
 Consistent with others, we recognise that it is difficult to disentangle these mental health experiences from each other (Foulkes, 2021; Rapee et al., 2019).
 In particular for example, intensity, duration and ability to cope often mark the difference between anxiety, and anxiety that leads to emotional distress.
 Therefore, and as a starting point for our measure we focus on the three overarching experiences here.

 Social aspects.
 As might be expected, social aspects of mental health and wellbeing, e.g., social confidence, functioning and satisfaction, cut across all themes – social media platforms are interactive tools designed to enable connection with others, and are a core part of socialising for adolescents (Pouwels et al., 2021).
-Young people described their social media use as leading to an array of positive and negative relational experiences, such as feeling included and being able to involve themselves with their peers; building and maintaining friendships that meant they felt close to others; or conversely feeling peer pressure, left out or lonely, consistent with other work.
-For example, Weinstein (2018) found that the most common positive affective experiences on social media involved relational interactions, and Hjetland et al. (2021) note that, given the role of social support in wellbeing, the opportunities social media provides to stay connected can be a positive contribution to adolescent mental health.
-On the other hand, it can play a role in straining relationships and experiences of antisocial behaviour (West et al., 2021).
+Young people described their social media use as leading to an array of positive and negative relational experiences, such as feeling included and being able to involve themselves with their peers; building and maintaining friendships that meant they felt close to others; or conversely feeling peer pressure, left out or lonely.
+This is consistent with other work, for example, Weinstein (2018) found that the most common positive affective experiences on social media involved relational interactions.
+Similarly, Hjetland et al. (2021) note that, given the role of social support in wellbeing, the opportunities social media provides to stay connected can be a positive contribution to adolescent mental health.
+Conversely, other research indicates that social media can have negative social impacts, playing a role in straining relationships and experiences of antisocial behaviour (West et al., 2021).
 Young people in our study clearly highlighted the paradoxical nature of social experiences that social media use can engender.

 Anxiety.
 In addition to these positive and negative social aspects, anxiety appears as a key facet embedded in social media experiences.
 Young people described it as externally motivating their social media use, because they worried about what they might be missing out on.
 Anxiety was also discussed within their perceptions of interactions and content, because they worried how others might, or did, perceive them.
 Social media is a key medium through which young people can present themselves, and control what and how others see them (Hjetland et al., 2021).
 However, in a world where self-presentation has never been a more ‘public’ and ‘permanent’ affair (West et al., 2023), our study suggests that anxiety over what others think about them or their lives appears to be a primary social media experience.